graeme-winter/jungfrau/README.md

 ## Compression

 Explore bitshuffle, lz4 [in here](./001-project-compression-decompression/) - this is just the initial exploration, which is working out how to use the bitshuffle code from DECTRIS and lz4 on a whole block: needs to be properly framed in the way the HDF5 files are compressed.

+Exploring this in more detail by first decompressing a block at a time complete HDF5 chunks from a file [in here](./002-project-recreate-dectris-compression/) - this appears to correctly reproduce the behaviour of DECTRIS compression.